dvershinin/opcache-reset/readme.txt

 	5. The "which" utility (typically preinstalled), thus a Linux OS

 == Changelog ==

+= 2.1.1 =
+* No calling cachetool opcache:reset for setups with only file cache

 = 2.1.0 =
 * Handle file OPcaches in a consistent fashion